Other People's Money: Plot

-Garfield concedes to Jorgy's offer to let the matter be settled at the annual shareholder's meeting.
-Relying on the support of longtime friends and investors, Jorgy makes an impassioned plea to save the company, appealing to the traditions of manufacturing as opposed to the new breed of capitalism which Larry the Liquidator represents, in which buyers of companies create no products or jobs and are interested only in money.
+Garfield concedes to Jorgy's offer to let the matter be settled at the annual shareholders' meeting.
+Relying on the support of longtime friends and investors, Jorgy makes an impassioned plea to save the company, appealing to the traditions of manufacturing as opposed to the new breed of capitalism, which Larry the Liquidator represents, in which buyers of companies create no products or jobs and are interested only in money.
 The shareholders seem swayed by Jorgy's speech and boo Garfield when he gets up to give a rebuttal.

 In his rebuttal, Garfield compares New England Wire & Cable to the last buggy whip manufacturer, arguing that even though the company's product may be high quality, changing technology has rendered it obsolete.
 Rather than running a failing business into the ground, he contends that the shareholders should follow his lead and get what value they can from the stock before the company's inevitable demise.
 At least when this company is liquidated, he says, they'll end up with a few dollars in their pocket.

-When the vote is taken, the shareholders agree to give Garfield controlling interest in the company.
-The margin of victory is greater than Coles' shares and thus he does not receive the full amount he betrayed Jorgy to get.
+When the vote is taken, the shareholders agree to give Garfield a controlling interest in the company.
+The margin of victory is greater than Coles' shares, and thus he does not receive the full amount he betrayed Jorgy.

-Back at home in Manhattan, Garfield finds himself uncharacteristically despondent after his victory, having realized he has lost his chance for a romance with Kate.
+Back home in Manhattan, Garfield finds himself uncharacteristically despondent after his victory, realizing he has lost his chance for a romance with Kate.
 Just then, Kate calls.
-She's been having discussions with a Japanese automaker that wants to hire New England Wire & Cable to manufacture stainless steel wire cloth for making automobile airbags, something which will make the company profitable again on a new expanding industrial product.
+She's been discussing with a Japanese automaker who wants to hire New England Wire & Cable to manufacture stainless steel wire cloth for making automobile airbags, something which will make the company profitable again on a new, expanding industrial product.
 An excited Garfield invites her to dinner to discuss it.
-Kate tells him lunch, “strictly business, you know where”.
+Kate tells him, "Lunch; strictly business, you know where.”
 Garfield blushes and smiles at this.